 CV8.
-Apart from the usual 'general reset' function common to all Hornby decoders (CV8=8,) on the sound decoder CV8 has a secondary function i.e. writing the value '5' to CV8 will reset all sound volume levels to default, levels. i.e. CV161 to CV 180 will be returned to default values i.e. 4.
-All other CVs wil be left as programmed by the user.
+Apart from the usual 'general reset' function common to all Hornby decoders (CV8=8,) on the sound decoder CV8 has a secondary function i.e. writing the value '5' to CV8 will reset all sound volume levels to default. levels i.e. CV161 to CV 180 will be returned to default values i.e. 4.
+All other CVs will be left as programmed by the user.

-Once you are more familiar with the sound volume set up procedure you will find that it is very easy to set a sound volume levels while the locomotive is on
+Once you are more familiar with the sound volume set up procedure you will find that it is very easy to set a sound volume levels while the locomotive is on 12 13 the Main track.
 This technique allows you to instantly hear the sound volume change as the associated CV is edited.
 Please see your DCC controller manual re programming in 'Operational Mode' or 'Programming on the Main'.

-Note, if you wish to read back any CV setting you must place the loco on the 'Programming Track'.
+$\ensuremath{\textbf{Note}}$ , if you wish to read back any CV setting you must place the loco on the 'Programming Track'.
 It is not possible readback CV values in OPERATE mode while a locomotive is on the main track.